Token bucket: Hierarchical token bucket

 The hierarchical token bucket (HTB) is a faster replacement for the class-based queueing (CBQ) queuing discipline in Linux.
-It is useful to limit a client's download/upload rate so that the limited client cannot saturate the total bandwidth.
+It is useful for limiting each client's download/upload rate so that the limited client cannot saturate the total bandwidth.

 Conceptually, HTB is an arbitrary number of token buckets arranged in a hierarchy.
 The primary egress queuing discipline (qdisc) on any device is known as the root qdisc.
 The root qdisc will contain one class.
 This single HTB class will be set with two parameters, a rate and a ceil.
 These values should be the same for the top-level class, and will represent the total available bandwidth on the link.

-In HTB, rate means the guaranteed bandwidth available for a given class and ceil is short for ceiling, which indicates the maximum bandwidth that class is allowed to consume.
-Any bandwidth used between rate and ceil is borrowed from a parent class, hence the suggestion that rate and ceil be the same in the top-level class.

-Hierarchical Token Bucket implements a classful queuing mechanism for the Linux traffic control system, and provides rate and ceil to allow the user to control the absolute bandwidth to particular classes of traffic as well as indicate the ratio of distribution of bandwidth when extra bandwidth become available(up to ceil).
+In HTB, rate means the guaranteed bandwidth available for a given class and ceil (short for ceiling) indicates the maximum bandwidth that class is allowed to consume.
+When a class requests a bandwidth more than guaranteed, it may borrow bandwidth from its parent as long as both ceils are not reached.
+Hierarchical Token Bucket implements a classful queuing mechanism for the Linux traffic control system, and provides rate and ceil to allow the user to control the absolute bandwidth to particular classes of traffic as well as indicate the ratio of distribution of bandwidth when extra bandwidth become available (up to ceil).

 When choosing the bandwidth for a top-level class, traffic shaping only helps at the bottleneck between the LAN and the Internet.
 Typically, this is the case in home and office network environments, where an entire LAN is serviced by a DSL or T1 connection.